DMGithinji/countpesa-web-app/README.md

 - **M-Pesa Statement Processing**: Upload M-Pesa PDF statements with automated transaction parsing
 - **Transaction Categorization**: Organize transactions into categories and subcategories
-- **Advanced Filtering**: Filter transactions by date, account, category, and more
+- **Advanced Filtering & Multi-dimensional Analysis**: Filter transactions by date, account, category, and reveal insights into spending patterns
-- **Interactive Dashboard**: View financial metrics, balance trends, and spending patterns
-- **Multi-dimensional Analysis**: Analyze spending by category, time period, or recipient
-- **Mobile App Data Analysis** - Analyze CountPesa app transactions from a web interface by uploading the backup file
+- **Mobile App Data Analysis** - Analyze CountPesa App's transactions from a web interface by uploading the backup file

 ### AI-Powered Features

 - **ChatPesa AI Assistant**: Ask questions about your finances in natural language to filter transactions and analyze results
+- **Transaction Discovery**: Find transactions with queries like "How much did I spend on food last week?" or "How have I been managing my debt this year?"
 - **AI Financial Assessment**: Get personalized insights in either "Serious" or "Roast" mode
-- **Transaction Discovery**: Find transactions with queries like "How much did I spend on food last week?"

 ### User Experience